dimariap/EtherSplit/README.md

 # Ether Split

-An online user interface and database for a more organized and seemless session of Ether Split.
+An online user interface and database for a more organized and seamless session of Ether Split.
 Ether Split is a table-top adventure game, created and designed by a friend.
 This project's vision is to create a central location to store the data, integrate mechanics, and create an improved player experience by removing clutter and automating processes.

 ## Getting Started